PTSD,Trauma

 Filippo Varese

 My name is Filippo.
 I am Professor of Clinical Psychology at the University of Manchester.
-In GMMH, I am also the Director of the Complex Trauma & Resilience Research Unit.
+In GMMH, I am also an Associate Director for Research & Innovation and the Director of the Complex Trauma & Resilience Research Unit.
 Most of my work focusses on developing new therapies that could help people who struggle with a range of unusual experiences and distressing beliefs that have been brought about by difficult or traumatic life experiences.

 Filippo.png